Supplier Quality Requirements

 c) Reason for the change

-Supplier must establish a program to prevent the risk of introducing counterfeit parts, including electronic and non-electronic parts and materials.
+Supplier must establish a program to prevent the risk of introducing counterfeit parts, including electronic parts, non-electronic parts, and materials.
 The counterfeit prevention program must include: identification, mitigation, detection, and avoidance techniques, and reporting of suspected or confirmed counterfeit parts, assemblies, and/or materials.
-Supplier’s counterfeit prevention program must include training for the detection and prevention of counterfeit parts.
+Supplier’s Counterfeit Prevention Program must include training for the detection and prevention of counterfeit parts.
+Supplier must perform periodic audits to verify compliance with the requirements of their Counterfeit Prevention program.

-Guidance on counterfeit prevention can also be found in the following documents:
+Guidance on counterfeit prevention can also be found in the following specifications:

 a) AS5553 Counterfeit Electronic Parts; Avoidance, Detection, Mitigation, and Disposition.